mrfdev/CMI/Resources/FAQ/cmi-mode-stuck-on-join.md

       Worlds: []
 ```

-You could temporarily disable combat in `modules.yml` and start the server up again, and see if this has an impact on your edge-case problem.
+You could temporarily disable combat in `Settings/Modules.yml` and start the server up again, and see if this has an impact on your edge-case problem.
 ```yml
 # Handles player combat system
 # Applies for servers from 1.7.x and up
 playerCombat: true
 ```

-You can also check your permissions and commands related to flying, creative mode, god, temp fly, temp god, etc. And make sure you don't run anything in the server before they disconnect that gives them access to these commands, grants them the related permisisons to enable any of this, or some shop item or attachedcommand etc that triggers this stuff.
+You can also check your permissions and commands related to flying, creative mode, god, temp fly, temp god, etc. And make sure you don't run anything in the server before they disconnect that gives them access to these commands, grants them the related permissions to enable any of this, or some shop item or attachedcommand etc that triggers this stuff.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> I've tried everything, it is still happening.